ravi8147-2005/movie-rating-prediction/README.md

 🚀 Enable smarter pre-release decisions using predictive analytics

 🧠 Key Learnings
-✅ Learned to clean and transform real-world movie data
+✅ Learned to clean and transform real-world movie of large data
 📈 Built and evaluated regression models using scikit-learn
 📊 Understood how feature importance can be extracted and visualized
 🛠️ Practiced full ML workflow: cleaning → modeling → evaluation → visualization